infiniticio/docs.infinitic.io/content/en/tasks/writing-tasks.md

   </code-block>
 </code-group>

-For both tasks, the only parameter and the return value is a primitive (String), so they are <nuxt-link to="/tasks/serializability">serializable/deserializable</nuxt-link>.
+For both tasks above, the only parameter and the return value is a primitive (String), so they are <nuxt-link to="/tasks/serializability">serializable/deserializable</nuxt-link>.

 An Infinitic client can dispatch a task using this interface: